Explore Our Garden Wildlife Blog

 For small Hole and Open nest boxes:

 In gardens, nest boxes can be hung at eye-level (1 to 2m) to enable them to be checked and cleaned from the ground.
 In parks, woodlands and orchards, boxes can be hung at between 2.5 and 4m (open boxes for birds such as robins should not be sited above 2m) and some research suggests these higher levels show a higher level of occupancy.
 Do not put anything inside the box; small birds always build new nests each year.
+If you are interested in attracting more robins to your garden, see our range of nest boxes for robins.

 Larger nest boxes for owls, hawks and doves.